w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_0/Lesson_1_What_Are_We_Building.md

 - `target/*` - You might also see a target folder if you did `cargo run`.
 This is a folder where all the build artifacts are placed during compilation.
 We do not commit this folder into our git history.

 All of this should be pretty familiar to you if you have already had some minimal experience with Rust.
 If any of this is new, I would suggest you first walk through the [Rust Book](https://doc.rust-lang.org/book/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/), as this is already an indication that this guide might not be targeted at your level of knowledge.

+## 🤘 See an issue?
+Want to improve something?
+Fix it yourself ;)

+**[All this content is completely open-source](https://github.com/w3b3d3v/buildspace-projects/tree/web3dev-version)**.
+If you see an issue, typo, etc — you can fix it yourself easily and make a PR!
+If you need help doing this, DM `@nomadbitcoin` in the Discord :).

+Let's get you some open-source rep!!

+And last but not least, give the repository a ⭐ so we feel important!